The Pirates! Band of Misfits

 Is it any good?

-Fans of Aardman Studios' signature style of stop-motion clay animation (a la Chicken Run and Wallace & Gromit), will find THE PIRATES!
-BAND OF MISFITS a delightful mix of swashbuckling pirate adventure, Charles Darwin biography, and twisted Victoriana lesson.
+Fans of Aardman Studios' signature style of stop-motion clay animation (a la Chicken Run and Wallace & Gromit), will find this movie absolutely delightful.
+It's a fun mix of swashbuckling pirate adventure, Charles Darwin biography, and twisted Victoriana lesson.
 This isn't the kind of Queen Victoria anyone has ever seen before; this one is young, angry, and ready to squash anyone who gets in her way -- especially those dirty, outdated pirates.
 Tennant's Darwin is particularly hilarious and Machiavellian (which perhaps is in keeping with the legendary naturalist's theories) in his quest to control the Dodo bird.
 But the real scene-stealer is Darwin's trained butler, a monkey called Mr. Bobo who communicates via a series of index cards.
 "Uh" and "oh," he holds up whenever danger is imminent.

 In his first voice-acting role, Grant is perfectly suited to his part as the Pirate Captain with a "luxuriant beard" and well-appointed pirate garb.
 His misfit crew includes an albino (Anton Yelchin), a "surprisingly curvaceous" pirate (Ashley Jensen) who's actually a woman with a fake beard, and a pirate with gout (Brendan Gleeson).
 The animation is what you'd expect from the detailed animators behind Wallace & Gromit, but it's the inventive story that makes The Pirates! so much fun for parents and kids alike.
 It's got plenty of grown-up jokes (mostly historical ones), but the humor is still accessible to little mateys, although those who've heard of Darwin will be in for a particularly "plunderful" treat.